thaliaarchi/notes/compilers/mlir/cgo21_lattner.md

 *Source location tracking (traceability):* Operation provenance, including source provenance and transformations, should be traceable.
 For example, essential for certification of cryptographic protocols.

+## IR design

+*Textual representation:* Fully reflects in-memory representation.
+User-definable syntax.

+*Operations:* Everything is modeled as ops.
+User-extensible.
+Declarative syntax based on LLVM TableGen.
+Consists of an opcode, zero or more typed operands and results in SSA form, attributes, regions, successor blocks, and location information.
+Passes treat unknown ops conservatively.
+Verifiers in ops enforce op invariants.

+*Attributes:* Compile-time information about ops.
+Op instances have attribute values.

+*Location information:* Processed and propagated throughout the system.
+Compact.
+Extensible and may refer to existing location-tracking systems; e.g., AST nodes, file-line-column address, DWARF, etc.

+*Regions and blocks:* Regions provide the nesting mechanism in MLIR: ops may contain regions, each of which has a list of blocks in a CFG, that each contain ops.
+Region semantics specified by the op.
+Blocks end with a terminator op, which may have successor blocks.
+Uses a functional form of SSA, instead of phi nodes, where each block has typed arguments, that terminators pass values to.
+The region entry block's values are defined by the enclosing op's semantics.
+The explicit graph design and op extensibility is reminiscent of sea of nodes.

+*Value dominance and visibility:* Ops can only use values that are in scope according to SSA dominance, nesting, and semantic restrictions.
+Region-based visibility is by lexical region definitions.
+Ops may be isolated from above, such as `func.func` (`std.func` in paper), so values defined outside may not be referenced, allowing parallel compilation, because no use-def chains cross the isolation barriers.

+*Symbols and symbol tables:* Ops can have an attached symbol table, which associates string names to IR objects and can be used prior to definition.

+*Dialects:* Logical grouping of ops, attributes, and types.
+Intermixed for progressive lowering, reuse, extensibility, and flexibility.

+*Type system:* Every value is typed, by the producing op or block argument.
+User-extensible and may refer to foreign type systems.
+Strict equality without coercions.
+Supports non-dependent types, including trivial, parametric, function, sum, and product types.
+Dependent types are possible, but would be opaque to the IR.

+*Functions and modules:* Usually structured into functions and modules, which are implemented as ops.
+A module defines top-level constructs, including functions, and does not transfer control flow.
+A function has a single region and is compatible with `func.call` and `func.return` (`std` dialect in paper).

+## Evaluation: Applications of MLIR

+### TensorFlow graphs

+### Polyhedral code generation

+### Fortran IR

+### Domain-specific compilers

+## Consequences of the MLIR design

+### Reusable compiler passes

+### Dialect-specific passes

+### Mixing dialects together

+### Parallel compilation

+### Interoperability

+### Unopinionated design provides new challenges

+### Looking forward

+## Related work

+## Conclusion and future work